Code-Institute-Submissions/MS2_Ball-Catch_Game/README.md

 #### Structure

-The website will be delivered on two pages, where the home will become the game on game initiation, and the contact page.
+The website will be delivered on two pages

+1. Home page which will become the game page on initiation
+2. Contact page.

 #### Skeleton